For some, legacy systems have worked just fine, but will that always be the case?

 Legacy systems are beneficial in that they’ve worked for so long, so why quit now?
 And if it’s easy to use and cost-friendly, It may make sense to stay put.

 But at the same time, legacy systems are less advanced, and they promote inefficient and costly business practices.
 What’s more, the lack of convenience for clients due to the lack of a digital platform may be an opportunity for your competitors to poach business away from you.
+The workplace and workflow disruptions caused by COVID-19 further magnify the weaknesses in legacy technology.

 Whatever you do, always think about what’s good for the bottom line and your clients, as well as how to stave off the competition.